 - 1. A message file log is not maintained for each WTS logon session.
 Only one message log file is maintained for the WTS server. - 2.
-When Personal Communications is used in a WTS environment, the maximum of 26 sessions (A-Z) applies to each WTS logon session.
-There is not a limit of 26 sessions per WTS server.
+When Personal Communications is used in a WTS environment, the maximum of 52 sessions (A-Z or a-z) applies to each WTS logon session.
+There is not a limit of 52sessions per WTS server.